 It depends on the fault and what the consequences are for you.
 We can recommend that the council takes action to put the matter right.
 Depending on what the complaint is about, we may ask the council to:

 - Make a payment in some cases; the amount we suggest will depend on how much you have been affected by what the council has done wrong.
 This might cover the cost of re erecting a memorial that should not have been laid down, or to cover a family’s distress on discovering a memorial laid flat or supported by a stake when there had been poor advance publicity about testing taking place.
-We may also ask for a payment to acknowledge your time, trouble or expense in pursuing your complaint.
+We may also ask for a payment to acknowledge your time, trouble or expense in pursuing your complaint if there was avoidable delay by the council when dealing with it.

 - Improve procedures so that the same problems do not occur again.
 For example, we may ask the council to publicise more widely details of testing before it starts, or to introduce a system for notifying owners of memorials that have failed the safety test.